RichardKlem/ISJ/README.md

 # ISJ
-School projects from course Scripting Languages
+School projects and mini tasks from course Scripting Languages

 Each project was for one week.
+Tasks were up to three per lecture, some may be incorrect.